satvikpendem/satvikpendem.com/blog/how-to/perils-of-youtube-recommendations/index.md

   - Android - Since YouTube is a system app that comes with the phone, you need to disable it which is effectively like deleting it.
 Go to Apps in your Settings and find the YouTube app.
 It should have a button to Disable.
 Tap it and follow the prompts.

 There you have it, your YouTube should now be pristine, and it may finally help you kick the binge watching habit while still being useful for looking up productive videos.

+If you like this kind of productivity content, [follow me on Twitter.](https://twitter.com/satvikpendem)